 Bringing in the most money are Insurance Claims Managers — their earnings average around $83K annually.
 Claims Examiners and Investigators are a close second at approximately $73K along with Application Developers ($61K) and Software Engineers (about $59K).
 Customer Service Representatives are among the lowest paid at a median salary of $30K.

-When it comes to location, the highest average paycheck (around $100K annually) can be spotted in Atlanta, Ga.; Madison, Wisc. (approximately $77K), Minneapolis, Minn. ($67K), and Denver, Colo. (about $63K) are the next top-paying cities.
-St. Louis, Mo. is near the bottom for pay at $57K.
-Across its U.S. offices, the state of Wisconsin pays American Family Insurance Group the most — $77K per year on average.
+When it comes to location, the highest average paycheck ($79K per year) can be spotted in St. Louis, Mo.; Madison, Wisc. (around $76K), Atlanta, Ga. ($56K), and Chicago, Ill. (about $55K) are the next top-paying cities.
+St. Joseph, Mo. is near the bottom for pay at $46K.
+By state, Wisconsin offers the highest pay at approximately $74K annually.

 Years of Experience